Usher syndrome: Cause

 Usher syndrome is inherited in an autosomal recessive pattern.
 Several genes have been associated with Usher syndrome using linkage analysis of patient families (Table 1) and DNA sequencing of the identified loci.
 A mutation in any one of these genes is likely to result in Usher syndrome.

 The clinical subtypes Usher I and II are associated with mutations in any one of six (USH1B-G) and three (USH2A, C-D) genes, respectively, whereas only one gene, USH3A, has been linked to Usher III so far.
-Two other genes, USH1A and USH2B, were initially associated with Usher syndrome, but USH2B has not been verified and USH1A was incorrectly determined and does not exist.
+Two other genes, USH1A and USH2B, were initially associated with Usher syndrome, but USH2B has not been verified, and USH1A was incorrectly determined and does not exist.
 Research in this area is ongoing.

 Using interaction analysis techniques, the identified gene products could be shown to interact with one another in one or more larger protein complexes.
-If one of the components is missing, this protein complex cannot fulfil its function in the living cell, and it probably comes to the degeneration the same.
+If one of the components is missing, this protein complex cannot fulfill its function in the living cell, and it probably comes to the degeneration the same.
 The function of this protein complex has been suggested to participate in the signal transduction or in the cell adhesion of sensory cells.

 A study shows that three proteins related to Usher syndrome genes (PCDH15, CDH23, GPR98) are also involved in auditory cortex development, in mouse and macaque.
 Their lack of expression induces a decrease in the number of parvalbumin interneurons.
 Patients with mutations for these genes could have consequently auditory cortex defects.